RedhawkSDR/redhawksdr.github.io/content/manual/ide/creating-redhawk-projects.md

 The wizard may be completed at this point by clicking **Finish** or the user may continue to the optional second page.

-On page two the user chooses what devices make up this node.
+On page two the user chooses what devices/services make up this node.
 This may be changed after the node’s creation from the node’s Editor.

 Select **Finish** to complete the new project creation wizard.